 - Turn the chicken and microwave for another 20 seconds.

-- Check and repeat until the chicken is warm.
+- Check and repeat until the chicken is hot.

 Chicken can be used in unlimited recipes.
 Learning how to cook chicken breast on the stove to perfection is one of the best cooking skills you can master.
 Then you can have as many dinner parties as you want with long lost friends.